 Natural Language Toolkit is useful for simple text analysis.
-However, if you need to work a massive amount of data, try something else.
+But, if you need to work a massive amount of data, try something else.
 Why?
 Because in this case, Natural Language Toolkit requires significant resources.

 Do you want to know more about NLTK application?

 Check Out MSP Case Study: How Semantic Search Can Improve Customer Support